ZaklamTam/InfinitiveQuestions/README.md

 1. run the program with "sh better_animal database"
 2. there you go.

+Directory testdb is an example of a standard database.
+You can pass any directory as a db.

 ## FEATURES ##
 Taking the inspration of decision tree in ML, the program guesses the animal user has in mind by asking yes-no questions.
 Unlike the concept of decision tree, it will make a guess at some point (when the program feel like the given info is clear enough).
 Once it gets the answer it will exit; otherwise user will be asked for what exactly they have in mind and an extra question (with a key) to identify it, then exit.